Which flu vaccine is best? Influvac flu vaccine - instructions for use, reviews Flu shot vaccine name.

 • Fluarix - made in Belgium (price - 300-600 rubles);

-The composition of imported and Russian-made preparations is not much different.
-Foreign analogues are higher in price, because. they are considered to be more refined and meet world quality standards.
-Therefore, if there are no special contraindications to Grippol and Grippol Plus, you can safely get vaccinated with Russian drugs.
+The composition of imported and Russian-made drugs differs little.
+Foreign analogues are higher in price, because They are considered to be more purified and meet international quality standards.
+Therefore, if there are no special contraindications to Grippol and Grippol Plus, you can safely vaccinate with Russian drugs.

 Grippol differs from Grippol Plus in composition - it contains merthiolate (preservative) and contains a large proportion of antigens.
-Grippol Plus, used for vaccination of children, forms immunity in a child already in the second week after vaccination, and maintains the effect for 12 months. in this case, the vaccination can be combined with other vaccines (for example, with BCG) except for the anti-tuberculosis vaccination.
+Grippol Plus, used for vaccination of children, forms immunity in the child already in the second week after vaccination, and retains the effect for 12 months. in this case, the vaccination can be combined with other vaccines (for example, BCG) in addition to the anti-tuberculosis vaccine.

 The composition of both vaccines is constantly being improved and is under the control of Rospotrebnadzor and the Ministry of Health.

-Influenza vaccination is not included in the number of mandatory vaccinations, but nevertheless it is done free of charge for all categories of the population.
-This helps to prevent the development of the epidemic by significantly reducing the number of cases.
-You can get vaccinated against 2016-2017 flu in the medical offices of clinics, educational institutions or at the place of work.
+Influenza vaccination is not among the mandatory vaccinations, but is nevertheless given free of charge to all categories of the population.
+This makes it possible to prevent the development of an epidemic by significantly reducing the number of cases.
+You can get vaccinated against the 2016-2017 flu in medical offices of clinics, educational institutions or at your place of work.

-Before the procedure, a medical examination is mandatory to identify contraindications and the general condition of the body, after which the patient is sent to the vaccination room.
+Before the procedure, a medical examination is required to identify contraindications and the general condition of the body, after which the patient is sent to the vaccination room.

 Important!
-Doctors recommend getting vaccinated before the onset of a seasonal outbreak so that the body can develop strong immunity.
+Doctors recommend getting vaccinated before the start of a seasonal outbreak so that the body can develop lasting immunity.
 The best time for vaccination is September-November.

-The vaccine is given to children over 6 months of age and adults, regardless of age.
+Vaccination is carried out for children over 6 months and adults, regardless of age.
 The child must be examined by a pediatrician before vaccination.
-If the child is vaccinated for the first time, then after that he must be observed by a doctor.
-If there is no established immunity after the first flu shot, then a double vaccination is recommended, with an intermediate period of four weeks.
-If parents refuse to be vaccinated against influenza for the second time, then next year the pediatrician will definitely recommend that the child be vaccinated twice.
+If a child is vaccinated for the first time, then he must be observed by a doctor afterwards.
+If, after the first flu vaccination, there is no developed immunity, then double vaccination is recommended, with an intermediate period of four weeks.
+If parents refuse a second flu vaccine, then next year the pediatrician will definitely recommend that the child be vaccinated twice.

-The flu shot for a child (from 6 months to 3 years) is given intramuscularly in the anterior lateral part of the thigh.
-For older children and adults, the vaccine is given in the upper arm.
+The flu vaccine for a child (from 6 months to 3 years) is given intramuscularly in the anterior lateral part of the thigh.
+For older children and adults, the vaccine is injected into the upper arm.

-After the procedure, the injection site is not recommended to be wetted in order to prevent the occurrence of local reactions.
-There are no restrictions on food intake and lifestyle changes after vaccination.
+After the procedure, it is not recommended to wet the injection site to prevent local reactions.
+There are no restrictions on food intake or changes in lifestyle after vaccination.

 Side effects